will-hart/will-hart.github.io/content/post/2024-05-30_basketball_analysis_software/index.md

 I think the ultimate UI for tagging videos would be... no UI at all!
 Could we get machine learning algorithms to tag up the video for us?
-I'm not 100\% on the AI hype train, I do think some good old fashioned machine learning tools to analyse the video, and extract highlights and tags.
+I'm not 100\% on the AI hype train, but I do think some good old fashioned machine learning tools to analyse the video would be useful, especially if they could extract highlights and tags automatically.
 It would be even cooler if the ML could process the video and turn it into play diagrams.

 I'm clearly not the first to think of this, for instance there are a lot of tutorials online for doing this with [football